tamnguy443/cs3337/CHAGE_LOG.md

 Feb-25th First two scenes of the UI were implemented.
 Body type quiz was started.
 Body type quiz is used to gather the user's data.
 This quiz will consist of 4 question that will determine the user's workout routine, body mass index(BMI), height and weight, and their body type goal which could be to cut, shred, or simply maintain.

+Mar-4th food class was added, with data fields for macro nutrients inorder for an array list of food to be made in future class

 Mar-5th UI was updated to now have 3 scenes starting with the introduction(which is a simple login to get the user's name), scene 2 where the user is asked to input their height and weight, and scene 3 where the user is asked how frequent they exercise.